YCbCr: Rationale

-CbCr
+Conversions

 YCbCr is sometimes abbreviated to YCC.

-Typically the terms Y′CbCr, YCbCr, YPbPr and YUV are used interchangeably, leading to some confusion.
-The main difference is that YPbPr is used with analog images and YCbCr with digital images, leading to difference scaling values for Umax and Vmax (in YCbCr both are $\tfrac{1}{2}$) when converting to/from YUV.
-Y'CbCr and YCbCr differ due to the values being gamma corrected or not.
+Typically the terms Y′CbCr, YCbCr, YPbPr, and Y′UV are used interchangeably, leading to some confusion.
+The main difference is that YPbPr is used with analog images and YCbCr with digital images, leading to different scaling values for Umax and Vmax (in YCbCr both are $\tfrac{1}{2}$) when converting to/from YUV.
+Y′CbCr and YCbCr differ due to the values being gamma corrected or not.

 The equations below give a better picture of the common principles and general differences between these formats.

 RGB conversion

-R'G'B' to Y'PbPr
+R'G'B' to Y′PbPr

-Y′CbCr signals (prior to scaling and offsets to place the signals into digital form) are called YPbPr, and are created from the corresponding gamma-adjusted RGB (red, green and blue) source using three defined constants KR, KG, and KB as follows:
+Y′CbCr signals (prior to scaling and offsets to place the signals into digital form) are called YPbPr and are created from the corresponding gamma-adjusted RGB (red, green, and blue) source using three defined constants KR, KG, and KB as follows:

-where KR, KG, and KB are ordinarily derived from the definition of the corresponding RGB space, and required to satisfy $K_R + K_G + K_B = 1$.
+where KR, KG, and KB are ordinarily derived from the definition of the corresponding RGB space and required to satisfy $K_R + K_G + K_B = 1$.

 The equivalent matrix manipulation is often referred to as the "color matrix":